HadoopGenomics/Hadoop-BAM/README.txt

 Program usage
 -------------

-Five utility programs are included.
+Five non-distributed utility programs are included.
 They can be invoked as follows, with hadoop-bam.jar in the CLASSPATH environment variable:

 	java fi.tkk.ics.hadoop.bam.SplittingBAMIndexer
 	java fi.tkk.ics.hadoop.bam.SplittingBAMIndex